henkm/slate/source/index.html.md

 Use this request every time you want to synchronise tickets from the server to your mobile device (barcode scanner).
 When this endpoint is called without the `since` parameter, the response JSON will containt __all available__ tickets.
 This can potentially be a very, very large list, e.gl: thousands of records.

 Therefore, you will probably only want to call this endpoint just the first time.
-When
+When you call the endpoint __with__ the `since` parameter, the resulting JSON will only contain tickets that have been changed since the given time:
+ - New tickets
+ - Tickets with changed details (seat number, title, etc.)
+ - Tickets with changed status (valid -> scanned, or valid -> canceled)

 ### HTTP Request